Do you know how to claim on your car insurance in the event of an accident? And what to say to your insurer!

 Call the police

 If your car is stolen, you must tell the police and your insurer immediately.
 You can also apply to DVLA for a vehicle tax refund.

-Report the crime to the police by dialling 101.
+Report the crime to the police on 101.

 Have the following details ready: